 Moeben Tech Wear

 A few years ago Moeben catapulted arm sleeves into the consciousness of American trail runners.
 Now, Moeben is launching a full line of technical athletic clothing under the banner of Tech Wear.
 There will be both a line of UV 50 sun protection clothing and an eco-friendly line that uses recycled poly, organic cotton, hemp, and bamboo.
-When all is said and done, Moeben will be making run and bike shorts, mini-dresses, shirts, tank tops, capris, full-length pants and leg sleeves in addition to its flagship arm sleeves.
+When all is said and done, Moeben will be making running shorts and bike shorts, mini-dresses, shirts, tank tops, capris, full-length pants and leg sleeves in addition to its flagship arm sleeves.
 The line will be available from both Roadrunner Sports and ZombieRunner.
 We should also point out that Moeben will be donating a portion of its revenue on all sales from February 1 through April 30 to Doctors Without Borders’ relief effort in Haiti.

 SmartWool PhD Graduated Compression Socks ($38-40)